 Salt Lake City Solicitation of Prostitution Lawyer

 Interestingly, there is no actual crime under the Utah criminal code known as solicitation of prostitution.
-Instead, the act of soliciting, or attempting to purchase the sexual services of, a prostitute is charged as the crime of “patronizing a prostitute.”
-If you attempt to trade for or purchase the sexual services of someone other than a prostitute, you will be charged with sexual solicitation.
-Both of these crimes can carry serious penalties, including long jail sentences and large fines.
+Instead, the act of soliciting or attempting to purchase the sexual services of a prostitute is charged as “patronizing a prostitute.”
+If you attempt to trade for or purchase the sexual services of someone other than a prostitute, you can be charged with sexual solicitation.

-At Overson Law, PLLC, our Salt Lake City, UT solicitation of prostitution lawyers have many years of experience successfully working to get these charges dismissed or downgraded for our clients.
-We will be there with you every step of the way, answering any questions you may have about the process and fighting tooth and nail to bring your case to a positive conclusion.
-For a free consultation, contact us today at (801) 758-2287.
+At Overson Law, PLLC, our Salt Lake City, UT solicitation of prostitution lawyers have many years of experience successfully working on getting these charges dismissed or downgraded for our clients.
+For a free case review, contact us today at (801) 758-2287.

 Criminal Charges That Can Result from Solicitation of Prostitution in Salt Lake City, UT

 Patronizing or soliciting a prostitute is a criminal offense in Utah.
 Not only that but there may be various other criminal offenses involved in sexual solicitation.
 If you are charged with any of the following offenses, talk to our Salt Lake City solicitation of prostitution attorneys.

 The most likely charge you will face if you solicit the services of a prostitute is patronizing a prostitute.
 Under the Utah Criminal Code § 76-10-1303, this charge is defined as paying or offering to pay someone you believe is a prostitute to engage in sexual activity with you.
 Payment need not always be money.
 For example, offering material goods or services in exchange for sex may be considered patronizing a prostitute.